nylander/Align-and-trees-parallel-workflow/README.md

 ## Options

-    -d type   -- Specify data type: nt or aa (Mandatory) -t number -- Specify the number of threads
+    -d type   -- Specify data type: nt or aa.
+(Mandatory) -n number -- Specify the number of threads.
+Default: Number of computer cores -m crit   -- Model test criterion: BIC, AIC or AICc.
+Default: BIC -f number -- Minimum number of taxa when filtering alignments.
+Default: 4 -A        -- Do not run mafft (assume aligned input) -B        -- Do not run BMGE
-    -m crit   -- Model test criterion: BIC, AIC or AICc -A        -- Do not run initial alignment (assume aligned input) -B        -- Do not run BMGE
+    -T        -- Do not run TreeShrink
     -v        -- Print version
     -h        -- Print help message